TheoVerhelst/Big-Data-Analytics-INFOH515-202223/Docker/README.md

 # [INFO-H515 - Big Data Scalable Analytics](https://uv.ulb.ac.be/course/view.php?id=85246)
-# Docker container for the course and for Big Data Geospatial Analysis in Kafka & Spark Streaming (PySpark)
+# Docker container for Big Data Analytics with Spark (PySpark)

-## Developed by Giovanni Buroni (Dockerfile), Jacopo De Stefani (Windows fixes)

-This Dockerfile sets up a complete streaming environment on Ubuntu 20.04 for experimenting with Kafka and Spark streaming (PySpark).
+This Dockerfile sets up a complete streaming environment on Ubuntu 22.04 for experimenting with Spark streaming (PySpark).
 It installs

-* Kafka 3.0.0
-* Spark 3.2.0
+* Spark 3.3.2

 It additionnally installs

 * Anaconda distribution for Python 3.9;
 * Jupyter notebook for Python;
-* Geopandas python package for geospatial data (http://geopandas.org/index.html).

 ## 0. Docker installation

 Docker is a software container platform, which allows to isolate OS environments.
 Its main benefits over virtual machines are a reduced footprint (starting from 60MB for a Linux distribution - for example [ubuntu](https://hub.docker.com/_/ubuntu/)), and an easy way reconfigure an OS environment.
-Note: The Docker container for this course is 7.7GB, mostly due to the Anaconda (>1GB) and Spark (>1GB) distributions.
+Note: The Docker container for this course is 6.2GB, mostly due to the Anaconda (around 4GB) distribution.

 For more information on Docker, see:

 * https://www.docker.com/what-docker
 * https://en.wikipedia.org/wiki/Docker_(software)